kwaldenphd/python-conditional-statements-functions/README.md

 CORRECT!
 You Win!
 ```

-71. Things to consider:
+Things to consider:
 - Begin your program with a line similar to: answer = 82.
 In a real game we would want to begin with a random number, but for today let's pick a single number that will always be the correct answer.
 - This program will require a loop with some if-statements inside it.
 - Each time through the loop, you must accept a new guess from the user.
 This can be done by using the function input inside the loop.

-<blockquote>Q20: Include your program for steps 69-71, including commments that document what the code is doing.</blockquote>

-72. Write a program that reads in three strings and prints them out in alphabetical order.
+QX: Write a program that reads in three strings and prints them out in alphabetical order.
+Include code + comments.

-74. For example:
+Sample output for this program:
 ```Python
 Enter a word: hello
 Enter a word: goodbye